 The named awards will be given to first-year music students in addition to the usual scholarship awards, and will be renewable for a second year if progress is satisfactory.

-The Baker Award Named in honor of Professor Emeritus Robert Baker, the award is given to one or more students deemed to be among the top 1 or 2 percent of the young organists in the country and who have elected to study at the Yale School of Music through the Institute of Sacred Music.
+The Baker Award Named in honor of Professor Emeritus Robert Baker, the award is given to one or more students deemed to be among the top 1 or 2 percent of the young organists in the country and who have elected to study at the Yale School of Music and the Institute of Sacred Music.

-The French Award The award, named in honor of Professor Richard French, is given to one or more choral conducting students, deemed among the best in the country, who attend the Yale School of Music through the Institute of Sacred Music.
+The French Award The award, named in honor of Professor Richard French, is given to one or more choral conducting students, deemed among the best in the country, who attend the Yale School of Music and the Institute of Sacred Music.

 Participants enroll as nondegree students for the fifth semester at the Yale Divinity School and receive a full-tuition scholarship.
 However, they are not eligible for Federal Direct or Graduate PLUS loans.
 They are eligible for alternative loans.
 Nondegree students are not eligible for deferral of loans.
 International students may need to apply for an extension of their student visas.

 Special awards are also available for Divinity students selected by the faculty.
 The Institute is especially interested in students who demonstrate a lively interest in cross-disciplinary interaction and study.

 The Institute of Sacred Music may provide limited financial support in the form of grants for student participation in competitions, professional events, summer language study, and Colloquium presentation expenses.
 Interested students should first consult the ISM Office of Student Affairs to ascertain the specific grants for which they are eligible.
 All requests must be made in advance, using the ISM Student Grant Request form, and approved by the faculty and director of the Institute.
 Guidelines for support may be obtained from the financial aid officer.

 The Institute also underwrites the Yale Schola Cantorum, whose members receive payment for participation except if receiving academic credit for participation.
 Link to Performing Ensembles